leowald/student-portfolio-template/README.md

 [Briefly describe the overall project.
 What is it?
 What problem does it solve?
 What technologies were used?]

 Example:
-This project is a task management web application built with React, Node.js, and MongoDB.
-It allows users to create, assign, and track tasks in a team environment.
+This project makes use of modern web development to create a highly optimized sharing platform, both in terms of performance and exceptional user experience. his project is built with React, Node, headless Wordpress and uses the following technologies and libraries:

+Auth0
+Sass
+Bootstrap
+RadixUI
+React Router
+Axios
+JSON Server
+Express
+Docker Containers
+Vitest
+React Testing Library
+Storybook
+Docusaurus.io

 ---

 ## 👩‍💻 My Contributions

 Below is a summary of the specific tasks I worked on during the project, along with links to related pull requests (if available).
+Don't put the intro tasks here

 | Task Description                    | Technologies Used       | GitHub PR / Commit Link       |
 |-----------------------------------|------------------------|------------------------------|